nichross/Residential-Solar-Cost-Modeling/README.md

 The solar_savings function multiplies the solar_supply by the grid_cost output less an estimated cost of solar panel maintainence.

-The real_cost function multiplies the EnergyDemand output by the GridCost output and subtracts the SolarSavings output to find the real cost to the household.
+The real_cost function multiplies the EnergyDemand output by the GridCost output and subtracts the SolarSavings output to find the real cost to the household. <br /><br />

 The class contains two public functions: